Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 )
 ```

-We can adapt the above code for three ingredients.
-(Note: break down + explain code)
+Thats pairs of ingredients out the way, but what about triplets?
+We can actually use our results for potion pairs to create triplets by just adding on all valid third ingredients.
+We'll need to SELECT the correct columns for three ingredients, and join a copy of 'ingredients_final' to our potion pairs:

 ```sql
 select t1ing, t2ing, t3.ingredients as t3ing,